-The bill creates a new use of force standard by limiting the use of physical force and limiting the use of deadly force when force is authorized.
-The bill prohibits a peace officer from using a chokehold.
+The act creates a new use of force standard by limiting the use of physical force and limiting the use of deadly force when force is authorized.
+The act prohibits a peace officer from using a chokehold.

-The bill requires a peace officer to intervene when another officer is using unlawful physical force and requires the intervening officer to file a report regarding the incident.
-If an peace officer fails to intervene when required, the P.O.S.T. shall decertify the officer.
+The act requires a peace officer to intervene when another officer is using unlawful physical force and requires the intervening officer to file a report regarding the incident.
+If a peace officer fails to intervene when required, the P.O.S.T. shall decertify the officer.

-Beginning, January 1, 2022, the bill requires the P.O.S.T. board to create and maintain a database containing information related to a peace officer's:
+Beginning, January 1, 2022, the act requires the P.O.S.T. board to create and maintain a database containing information related to a peace officer's: